 The Influence of Parents, Radical Hospitality, and the Admissions Process

-The Influence of Parents, Radical Hospitality, and the Admissions Process Whiteboard Higher Education, Brennan McDevitt, Vice President Recruitment Services
+The Influence of Parents, Radical Hospitality, and the Admissions Process, Whiteboard Higher Education: Brennan McDevitt, Vice President of Recruitment Services

 The critical role of parents in the college selection process and their expectations of Catholic Higher Education.